-Your next, and most important step is to establish clear expectations that will allow remote employees to be successful and for teams to effectively collaborate in this new environment.
-Connect with each direct report to understand their expectations for work, and create agreements for how the team will work in-person, remotely, and within a hybrid working environment.
-Involve remote employees in the process of developing team norms, including dos and don'ts, to guide you during daily operations.
-You should also work with remote employees on your team to create and agree to guidelines around key work outputs, ensuring clarity on how each person fits into the bigger picture.
+Your next, and most important, step is to establish clear expectations that will allow individuals to be successful and teams to successfully collaborate in this new environment.
+Connect with your direct reports to understand their expectations for work, and create agreements for how the team will work remotely.
+Work with your team to establish team norms, including dos and don'ts, to guide you during daily operations and high-stakes moments.
+You should also work with individuals on your team to create and agree to individual guidelines around key work outputs, ensuring clarity on how each person fits into the bigger picture.

-As you think about setting these group norms and individual guidelines, you may want to consider asking full and partial remote employees:
+As you think about setting these group norms and individual guidelines, you may want to consider asking your team:

-- 1. What do you see as the strengths of working remotely? - 2.
-How do you like to communicate (e.g., phone, email, chat, Zoom)? - 3.
+- 1. In your world, what are the benefits of working remotely? - 2.
+How do you like to communicate?
+(Zoom/Google Meet, email, phone, gchat) - 3.
 In what instances do you prefer which method(s) of communication? - 4.
-What expectations do you have of me as your manager and coach? - 5.
-What working hours will allow you to best meet the business needs of your role? - 6.
+What expectations do you have of me as your manager? - 5.
+What working hours are best for you?
+Checkin on time-zones if needed. - 6.
 How can we best keep each other updated regarding projects and development? - 7.
 What would you like to try doing that you haven't had the opportunity to do in the past? - 8.
-What interests do you have that I might not be aware of?
+What interest do you have that I might not be aware of?
 Skills? - 9.
-Considering in-person, remote, and hybrid working environments, what concerns do you have about our relationship? - 10.What additional information would help me better understand your work-life situation?
+What concerns do you have about working remotely?
+Our remote-working relationship?
+Your remote-working relationships with the team?
+Those who collaborate with you? - 10.
+What additional information would help me better understand your remote work situation?